We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 - Classic vintage look

-- Larger than average bookshelf speakers
+- Larger-than-average bookshelf speakers

 - Somewhat lacking bass response for the price

-The Fives ($600 a pair) flaunt a retro-chic style in both black and walnut finishes, but they also accommodate a technologically diverse modern lifestyle with connections for your turntable (RCA phono/line), mobile devices (Bluetooth and line Aux input), gaming consoles (digital optical), computer (USB), and, most uniquely, your TV (HDMI ARC).
-Just connect your flatscreen, set the output to PCM stereo, and you’ll get to enjoy video accompanied with rich mids and clarity emanating from the 1-inch titanium dome LTS tweeter and long-throw 4.5-inch woofer.
-You select the input from a dial on these powered speakers or from the remote control, which can also control your TV’s volume, a rarity for bookshelf speakers.
+The Fives ($600 a pair) flaunt a retro-chic style in both black and walnut finishes.
+Still, they also accommodate a technologically diverse modern lifestyle with connections for your turntable (RCA phono/line), mobile devices (Bluetooth and line Aux input), gaming consoles (digital optical), computer (USB), and, more uniquely, your TV (HDMI ARC).
+Just connect your flatscreen, set the output to PCM stereo, and you’ll get to enjoy video accompanied by rich mids and clarity emanating from the 1-inch titanium dome LTS tweeter and long-throw 4.5-inch woofer.
+You select the input from a dial on these powered speakers or with the remote control, which can also control your TV’s volume, a rarity for bookshelf speakers.
 The Fives are somewhat large for bookshelf speakers at 18.5 inches by 17.5 inches by 13.5 inches, but they get loud.
 Their maximum output reaches 109dB with a frequency range of 50Hz-25kHz.
 For even more thunderous vibes from movies, games, and music, connect a subwoofer from The Fives’ Sub Out.
 Two subwoofers that have earned reputations for an all-around excellent low-frequency roar include the $129 Polk Audio PSW10 10-inch subwoofer, which delivers 100W of power and a frequency response of 40-160Hz from a simple, all-black cube design that can fit into most home listening setups.
 For a step up in power, size, and price, with an appropriate step down into the lowest depths of bass, try the $299 BIC America Acoustech PL-200II 12-inch powered subwoofer, a 1000W behemoth with gut-punching 22-200Hz frequency response.

-Best for cord haters: Audioengine A2+ Wireless
+Best for computers: Audioengine A2+ Wireless

 - Frequency response: 65Hz-22kHz